 ‘Lancastria’ was launched in 1920 as ‘Tyrrhenia’ by William Beardmore on the River Clyde for Anchor Line, a subsidiary of Cunard.
 She was the sister ship of ‘RMS Cameronia’ that Beardmore’s had built for the same customer the previous year.
 ‘Tyrrhenia’ was 16,243 gross register tons, 578 feet (176 m) long and could carry 2,200 passengers in three classes.
 She made her maiden voyage, Glasgow – Quebec City – Montreal, on 19th June 1922.

-In 1924 she was refitted for two classes and renamed ‘Lancastria’ after passengers complained that they could not properly pronounce ‘Tyrrhenia’.
-She sailed scheduled routes between Liverpool and New York until 1932, and was then used as a cruise ship in the Mediterranean Sea and Northern Europe.
-With the outbreak of the Second World War she carried cargo and was then requisitioned in April 1940 as a troopship, becoming ‘HMT Lancastria’.
-After several other operations, she was sunk on 17th June 1940 off the French port of St. Nazaire while taking part in Operation Ariel, the evacuation of British nationals and troops from France, two weeks after the Dunkirk evacuation.
+In 1924, workers refitted the ship for two classes and renamed her ‘Lancastria’ following passengers’ complaints about the difficulty in pronouncing ‘Tyrrhenia’.
+She sailed scheduled routes between Liverpool and New York until 1932, and then served as a cruise ship in the Mediterranean Sea and Northern Europe.
+With the outbreak of the Second World War, she transported cargo and was requisitioned in April 1940 as a troopship, becoming ‘HMT Lancastria’.
+During Operation Ariel, the evacuation of British nationals and troops from France two weeks after the Dunkirk evacuation, she sank on 17th June 1940 off the French port of St. Nazaire after several operations.